Approval for use in Australia

 - pressure or discomfort in the chest

 - irregular, skipped heartbeats or ‘fluttering’

 Low risk of developing myocarditis or pericarditis

-Find out more about myocarditis and pericarditis and COVID-19 vaccines here.
+You can find out more about myocarditis and pericarditis and COVID-19 vaccines here.

 We have printable guidance on myocarditis and pericarditis after mRNA COVID-19 vaccines for providers.